Complex normalizing flows can almost be information K\"ahler-Ricci flows: Introduction

 Throughout this work, we will establish several connections to two conventions of the normalizing flow, being the baseline/discrete complex normalizing flow \cite{tran2019discreteflowsinvertiblegenerative} and the complex continuous normalizing flow \cite{grathwohl2018ffjordfreeformcontinuousdynamics} \cite{kingma2018glowgenerativeflowinvertible} \cite{dinh2017densityestimationusingreal}.
 The continuous version adopts the instantaneous change of variables theorem \cite{chen2019neuralordinarydifferentialequations}, and does several other things for us, which are: (1) simplifying computations via a continuity equation; (2) and allows use of such a theorem in our proofs, which means that, under a time-varying manifold,

 for suitable $f$.
 We will employ these two techniques in our proofs, thus we highlight we consider both versions of these normalizing flows.

 Lastly, we note that standard real-valued normalizing flows can be extended to complex normalizing flows in certain cases via the connection that $x+\sqrt{-1}y$ can be treated as real numbers $(x,y)$, i.e. $\mathbb{C}^d$ is realified and isomorphic to $\mathbb{R}^{2d}$.
 Thus our techniques can partially be applied to typical normalizing flows as well, as long as $d$ is even.
 Thus, we remark the manifold as in $\ref{fig:complexnf_and_curvature}$ is a 2-real manifold but a 1-complex manifold when orientable.
-Realifying a complex valued flow is typical unproblematic, but a real valued flow is not necessarily a complex valued flow unless it satisfies the Cauchy-Riemann equations.
-Therefore, it is not an exact equivalence.